benzado/HSNumericField/README.md

 On iPad, the number pad ought to be centered in the keyboard area.
 Also, there should be an option for it to appear in a popover view rather than as a keyboard.

-The field should respond to keyboard input.
-I'm not sure how to do that without a UITextField.
+The field should intercept keyboard input.
+Right now it updated the text field, but not the internal data store.

-Tap-and-hold should display a Copy/Paste menu.